MSc in Mathematical Modelling and Scientific Computing

 Dissertation (four units)

-You will need to write a dissertation of around 40 to 50 pages.
-This is normally produced in the third term (Trinity Term) and over the long vacation.
+You will write a dissertation of around 40 to 50 pages.
+This is normally produced in the third term (Trinity term) and over the long vacation.
 Since there is another MSc focussed on mathematical finance specifically, the MSc in Mathematical and Computational Finance, you are not permitted to undertake a dissertation in this field.

 Pattern of learning and teaching

-In the first term (Michaelmas term), students should expect their weekly schedule to consist of around seven hours of core course lectures and five hours of modelling, practical numerical analysis and additional skills classes, then a further two hours of lectures for each special topic course followed.
-In addition there are about three hours of problem solving classes to go through core course exercises and students should expect to spend time working through the exercises then submitting them for marking prior to the class.
-There are slightly fewer contact hours in the second term (Hilary term), but students will spend more time working in groups on the case studies.
+In the first term (Michaelmas term), you should expect your weekly schedule to consist of around seven hours of core course lectures and five hours of modelling, practical numerical analysis and additional skills classes, then a further two hours of lectures for each special topic course followed.
+In addition, there are around three hours of classes, and you should expect to spend time working through the associated problem sheets prior to each class.
+There are slightly fewer contact hours in the second term (Hilary term), but you will spend more time working in groups on the case studies.

-The expectation is that students will spend most of the third term and long vacation working on their dissertations.
-During this time, students should expect to work hours that are equivalent to full-time working hours, although extra hours may occasionally be needed.
-Students are expected to write special topic and case study reports during the Christmas and Easter vacations, as well as revising for the core course written examinations.
+The expectation is that you will spend most of the third term and long vacation working on your dissertation.
+During this time, you should expect to work hours that are equivalent to full-time working hours, although extra hours may occasionally be needed.
+You will be expected to write special topic and case study reports during the Christmas and Easter vacations, as well as revising for the core course written examinations.

 Intended learning outcomes